Mullins-Lab/ricopili_cheats/README.md

    problem: there are snp IDs that contain "#" and R is reading this as a comment and can't properly read the "nofi_yourdata.lmiss" file.

-   solution: make a couple of changes to the rep_qc2_14 script
+   solution: make a couple of changes to the rep_qc2_14 script in your rp_bin

    line 3370:
    ```